rammc/TDX-2026-Salesforce-DevOps-Multi-Org/README.md

 **Christopher Ramm**
 DCX CTO Germany @ Capgemini | Salesforce CTA | Salesforce MVP

+## Disclaimer

+Built with AI assistance
+This repository was developed with support from AI tools (Claude by Anthropic) for code generation, documentation, and architecture documentation.
+All content has been reviewed, validated, and curated by the author.
+The architectural decisions, patterns, and recommendations reflect real-world enterprise experience.

 ## License

 This project is licensed under the [MIT License](LICENSE).